-No, there is no standard measurement for ISO 26000.
-However, the ISO 26000 acts as a tool for a company or organization to formulate its strategy to improve its corporate social responsibility.
+No, there is no standard measurement for it.
+However, this acts as a tool for a company or organization to formulate its strategy to improve its corporate social responsibility.

 2. Does the ISO 26000 standard apply to SMEs as well?

 No, it doesn’t apply to SMEs.
-It is because the ISO 26000 compliance demands a lot of effort from the company, especially in terms of finance, time, and personnel.
-Since SMEs do not have the requirements to fulfill the ISO 26000 standards with its fewer resources, this sector is exempted from the same.
+It is because this compliance demands a lot of effort from the company, especially in terms of finance, time, and personnel.
+Since SMEs do not have the requirements to fulfill this standards with its fewer resources, this sector is exempted from the same.

 3. Does the ISO 26000 standard specify the same standard for every company across the globe?

-Since the ISO 26000 standard was formulated after getting consent from multiple stakeholder representatives from both developed and developing countries, it would suit every organization across the globe.
+Since this standard was formulated after getting consent from multiple stakeholder representatives from both developed and developing countries, it would suit every organization across the globe.

 4. Can a country change the ISO 26000 standards by itself?

-A country either can vote for or against the updation of the ISO 26000 standard but cannot make changes on its own.
+A country either can vote for or against the updation of this standard but cannot make changes on its own.
 The ISO committee has around 162 member countries.
-About 80 countries around the world have adopted the ISO 26000 standard.
+About 80 countries around the world have adopted its standard.
 Therefore, to make changes to it, one must wait for approval from the entire committee.

 Is the ISO 26000 standard certifiable?

-No, you cannot get an ISO 26000 compliance.
-Also, the government cannot conduct audits or tests to check the ISO 26000 compliance of a company.
+No, you cannot get this compliance.
+Also, the government cannot conduct audits or tests to check this compliance of a company.
 It is a voluntary standard that improves the corporate social responsibility of a company.